open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 |        [DistSamplerSeedHook](https://github.com/open-mmlab/mmengine/blob/main/mmengine/hooks/sampler_seed_hook.py)        |                                     ensure distributed Sampler shuffle is active.                                     |    NORMAL (50)    |
 | [SegVisualizationHook](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/mmseg/visualization/local_visualizer.py) |                             visualize validation and testing process prediction results.                              |    NORMAL (50)    |

-Noted that `SegVisualizationHook` is hook implemented in MMSegmentation, which would be introduced later.
+Noted that `SegVisualizationHook` is hook implemented in MMSegmentation, which will be introduced later.

 ### Common Hooks implemented in MMEngine

-Some hooks have been already implemented in MMEngine, they are:
+Some hooks have already been implemented in MMEngine, they are:

 |                                                         Hooks                                                         |                                             Usage                                              |   Priority   |
 | :-------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------: | :----------: |